afianasrin1/learning-platform-client/README.md

 #website link : https://computer-science-courses.web.app

-#this website is about webdevelopment course react, css, javascript etc
+#this website is about web development course react, css, javascript etc

 #use various think for build this website